 Last but not least, it’s crucial to ensure everyone involved in executing your plan is on the same page.
 Share your plan with your marketing team and any third party vendors who will be involved in your plan, and make sure everyone is aligned when it comes to who’s accountable for what, specific processes for each step, and timeline for completion.

-When it comes to timeline, talk to your team about what will be manageable so everyone is on board, and leave a buffer when setting deadlines to account for minor setbacks.
+When it comes to timeline, talk to your team about what will be manageable to ensure buy-in from everyone involved, and leave a buffer when setting deadlines to account for minor setbacks.

 Being unrealistic or unclear here is a recipe for disaster – when team members feel unclear about expectations or their role in the bigger picture, you’ll quickly lose momentum and credibility, and may permanently damage the trust your team has in you.

 Phew!
 If you’ve made it through all five of these steps, give yourself a pat on the back.
-By taking the time to create a thoughtful plan for execution, you’ve built the strong foundation you need to move your marketing strategy forward.
+By taking the time to create a thoughtful plan for execution, you’ve built the strong foundation you need to get the marketing results you’ve been looking for.